cohenlabUNC/clpipe/docs/dicom_sync.rst

 Using with convert2bids
 -------------------------------

-Unfortunately, Flywheel creates a DICOM folder structure that is too deep for the default depth setting of dcm2niix, which both dcm2bids and heudiconv use to discover DICOM files in your source directory.
+Flywheel creates a DICOM folder structure that is too deep for the default depth setting of dcm2niix, which both dcm2bids and heudiconv use to discover DICOM files in your source directory.
+However, dcm2niix can be configured to search deeper with the `-d` option:

-To fix this issue, you must pass through the argument `-d 9` to dcm2niix, which sets the default search depth to the maximum.

 dcm2bids (clpipe default)
 ----------------

-You can set the depth flag with dcm2bids by copying the `dcm2niixOptions` key to your conversion_config.json file, like this:
+dcm2bids provides a method of passing options through to dcm2niix by adding a `dcm2niixOptions` item to your conversion conversion_config.json file, like this:

 .. code-block :: json